New employee death at Chinese tech giant Pinduoduo prompts calls for boycott

 Hundreds of comments called for boycotting the Groupon-like platform which has gained market dominance by catering to the low-end e-commerce segment.
 Some vowed to block anyone who shared links to Pinduoduo deals, one of the key ways the company promotes itself.

 The backlash against Pinduoduo comes as China’s largest tech companies face pressure from both the public and regulators.
-Pinduoduo’s rival, Alibaba, has found itself the focus of an anti-monopoly probe.
+Pinduoduo’s rival Alibaba has found itself the focus of an anti-monopoly probe.
 Its founder Jack Ma, who endorsed the 996 work schedule, has been absent from public view for weeks.

 After reports of the first Pinduoduo death, China’s official Xinhua News Agency called for shorter work hours and criticized the industry’s “abnormal culture of overtime.”
 Shanghai labor regulators said they had launched an investigation into the company.